 5 Tips to Get Your Credit Mortgage-Ready

-If you’re considering buying a house, you’ll want to make sure your credit is healthy enough to qualify for a mortgage and at a good interest rate.
+If you’re considering becoming a first-time home buyer, the first step you’ll want to take to get mortgage-ready is to make sure you have a healthy credit score.
+This will ensure your score will be high enough to qualify for a mortgage loan and get a good interest rate.
 Here are five tips to help you understand your credit and how you can impact it, so you’re ready well before you get to the closing table.

 Roughly 35% of your credit score is determined by your payment history, so it’s important you pay your bills on time.

 If you always make payments on time, your credit score will reflect this and show lenders that you will most likely pay them back in the future.
-If you tend to pay bills late or not at all, this will be a red flag to lenders that you are at a higher risk of not paying them back in the future.
+If you tend to pay bills late or not at all, this will be a red flag to lenders and show that you’re at a higher risk of not paying them back in the future.

-Even if you do qualify for a mortgage, if you have a history of missing payments, you’re bound to have higher interest rates and fees.
+Even if you qualify and are able to finalize your mortgage application, if you have a history of missing payments, you’re bound to have higher interest rates and fees.

 If you’ve had problems paying bills on time, set up automatic alerts or payments to help you remember.